Renogy 200W Portable Solar Panel

 - Warranty: 12-month limited warranty

-Bottom Line : This is the folding panel I would reach for on a normal trip.
-It is light enough to carry alone.
-It plugs into pretty much any brand of station.
-The one thing that nagged at me?
-Watching it settle below its 200W rating in real sun.
+Bottom Line : This is the folding panel we would reach for on a normal trip.
+At 16 pounds it is light enough to carry alone, and the MC4 output plugs into pretty much any brand of station.
+The one thing that gives us pause?
+Owners repeatedly report real output well under the 200W badge, several of them nearer 130W.

 Pros